lucamaf/edge-greengrass/README.md

     COMPONENT_DEFAULT_USER=ggc_user:ggc_group
     ```
     You can find more info [here](https://docs.aws.amazon.com/greengrass/v2/developerguide/run-greengrass-docker-automatic-provisioning.html)

 6. Execute the container on Podman

     `$ podman run --rm --init -it --name aws-iot-greengrass -v /<home-greengrass-dir>:/root/.aws/:Z --env-file .env -p 8883 localhost/x86_64/aws-iot-greengrass:2.5.3`

-    As you can see I'm:
+    As you can see I'm using:
     * `-it` launching the container in interactive mode to follow the installation
     * `--rm` removing the container as soon as it exits
     * `-v` mounting a volume to the container with the credentials